-- Ensure an adequate water supply to dilute or neutralise any chemical leaks, or the spent descaling chemical, so that disposal does not contravene local regulations. - Isolate water inlet and outlet connections to the cooling coil, capping them off if necessary. - Couple flow and return hoses from descaling pump to the water inlet and outlet of the cooling coil to be descaled. - 4.
-If it is anticipated that descaling is to be a routine maintenance procedure, consider installing valved tee-pieces in the flow and return connections to the coil, terminating in 1/2" or 3/4" BSP male threads.
-This will enable immediate coupling of the descaling pump across the coil whenever descaling is required.

-- 5. The pump connection to the lowest connection onto the cooling coil should be through a valve, as a precaution.
-Failing this, if the descaling pump is mounted below the coil, power failure to the pump would result in the head of water overflowing the pump tank, unless prevented by closing the valve.
+- Ensure an adequate water supply to dilute or neutralise any chemical leaks, or the spent descaling chemical, so that disposal does not contravene local regulations. - Isolate water inlet and outlet connections to the roller, capping them off if necessary. - Couple flow and return hoses from descaling pump to the water inlet and outlets of the roller to be descaled. - 4.
+If it is anticipated that descaling is to be a routine maintenance procedure, consider installing valved tee-pieces in the flow and return connections to the roller, terminating in 1/2" or - 3/4" BSP male threads.
+This will enable immediate coupling of the descaling pump across the roller whenever descaling is required. - 5.
+The pump connection to the lowest connection onto the roller should be through a valve, as a precaution.
+Failing this, if the descaling pump is mounted below the roller, power failure to the pump would result in the head of water overflowing the pump tank, unless prevented by closing the valve.
+(Scalebreaker FWF models have integral isolating valves suitable for this.)